jonkatz2/jonkatz2.github.io/_posts/2016-05-01-mapping-with-base-graphics-in-r.md

 When it comes to plotting the output, you can take your pick of methods.
 If you are reading this post, you've probably already seen a few other more popular posts.
 I'll single out this one because I refer to it regularly, plus it links to many other excellent pages:
 [https://pakillo.github.io/R-GIS-tutorial/]()

-### Here are my feelings towards what I believe are the two most popular mapping methods.
+### Here are my feelings towards what I perceive to be the two most popular mapping methods.
   * **sp::spplot**
      + Pros: Offers fine control for overlays for a professionally finished look.
      + Cons: Uses lattice, which is an implementation of Trellis graphics for R. This is which basically a whole different plotting language--users familar with R base graphics will need to read many help files and do a lot of web searching to figure this out the first time.
 Complexity of the code increase dramatically with each new feature plotted including text overlays, scale bars, north arrows--and we haven't even added additional overlays.
 Each feature is a list of lists, possibly nested even deeper.